postsharp/postsharp.github.io/_posts/2020-11-20-distributed-logging.md

 important to you.

 PostSharp Logging can be configured to log every request with a different level of verbosity -- for instance just warnings by default, but everything for the `/invoice` API when it comes from the IP `12.64.347.3`.
-For details, see TODO.
+Details in [this blog post](https://blog.postsharp.net/post/per-request-logging.html).

 ## Summary